BBC Radio Merseyside (9.7.2011)

 Mike Smith (Ginger Tunes) was drafted in on keyboards, and the The Vow’s first album ‘For a Dreamer‘, was finally released in March 2012.
 2013’s “Bluer Than You” consisted of several tracks not considered appropriate for their melancholic debut album.
 Here, there are re-workings of old Vow rockers like “Free the World” and bright, catchy ditties like “Someone to Talk To”.
 “You Are?“, Released in 2014 is considered by some to be the best Vow album.
 Again, this body of work consisted of newly re-recorded old Vow songs (I’m Over You, Flunky and Coal Fire) and new material, including the title track.

-“2017 sees the release of a new single “I am immortal” / “Je suis immortel” which is a tribute to the deceased French racing driver Jules Bianchi.
-All receipts from both versions of the song are being donated to the Jules Bianchi Association.
+2017 saw the release of a new single “I am immortal” / “Je suis immortel” which is a tribute to the deceased French racing driver Jules Bianchi.
+The Grammy award winning producer Ken Lewis was involved with this one.

 During 2018 three more singles were released – “All the other boys” which concerns the so called Universal Laws which feature in the book and film of The Secret.
 “That’ll be the day” is as sweet a ballad as The Vow have ever produced.
 It concerns an elusive love affair which can never be.
 “Madrid” is the most up tempo song The Vow have ever recorded (164 bpm for the aficionados) and fundamental message is that it doesn’t matter to which beautiful place you travel to, you can’t run away from yourself.

 The Vow hope to release a “Best of” compilation some time in 2019 to celebrate the 30th anniversary of the band’s formation.